-As a student in the Family Nurse Practitioner Certificate program, you will participate in a clinical practice experience at a health care facility or clinical site.
+As a student in the Family Nurse Practitioner Certificate program, you will participate in clinical practice experiences at multiple health care facilities or clinical sites.
 The onsite component is designed to provide you with an opportunity to apply theoretical knowledge in a real-world setting.

 Please contact an Admissions Advisor for more information about hours needed to complete the clinical practicum requirement.

 Nurse practitioners (NPs) function as primary providers of clinical services to specialized groups of patients.
-They diagnose and treat patients, order tests, interpret results, prepare treatment plans, and, in many states, can prescribe medication.*Family NPs can serve in many different work environments, including urgent care facilities, emergency rooms, family practices, or retail heath locations.
+They diagnose and treat patients, order tests, interpret results, prepare treatment plans, and, in many states, can prescribe medication.*Family NPs can serve in many different work environments, including family practices or retail heath locations.
 They could also play vital roles in convenient care facilities, nursing care facilities, and universities.†